skounis/architecture-and-reference-framework/docs/arf.md

 interaction with the web browser.

-As illustrated in figure 2, secure and streamlined interaction with other applications, both on the User\'s device and externally, is crucial.
+As illustrated in figure 2, secure and streamlined interaction with other applications, both on the User's device and externally, is crucial.
 Key areas for discussion and improvement include:

 - **Secure Cross-Device Flows**: Existing cross-device flows need